Le Creuset is the brand name of a line of stove and ovenware. It is best known for its cast iron pots and pans coated in porcelain enamel.

 They set up their factory in 1925 in Fresnoy-le-Grand dans l’Aisne, France.
 That location provided them easy transport access to the supplies they would need.

-They made their first enamelled pot that year, their Dutch Oven, and proceded to create a range of products after that, doing radio and newspaper advertising.
+They made their first enamelled pot that year, a Dutch Oven, and proceeded to create a range of products after that, doing radio and newspaper advertising.

-During the war, the factory was closed by the Germans.
+During World War Two, the factory was closed by the Nazis who occupied France.

-After the war, the factory re-opened and created new enamel colours.
+After the war, the factory re-opened and created new colours of enamel.

 - 1952 – started exports to America